 Joining Heathfield at 16+

-Registered Sixth Form candidates will be invited to visit the School for an interview with the Head of Sixth Form.
+Registered Sixth Form candidates will be invited to visit the school for an interview with the Head of Sixth Form.
 Offers are made conditional on iGCSE/GCSE results, performance at interview and a reference from the current school.
 Candidates should achieve a minimum of six grades 9-4 (A* – C) with a minimum grade 6 (B) in any subject taken at GCSE that is to be pursued at A Level.

 International Students